-- Sign-up form: Sign-up forms should be prominently placed and allow users to enter their information without any friction.
+- Sign-up form: Sign-up forms should be prominently placed, allowing users to enter their information without friction.

-- Call-to-actions (CTA): CTA button and text should stand out visually.
+- Call-to-actions (CTA): The CTA button and text should stand out visually.

-- Copy: Your landing page content should communicate what your business has to offer.
+- Copy: Your landing page content should communicate what your business offers.
 Like headlines, body copy should be relevant to the target keywords.